awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/ebcli-compose.md

 # Managing Multiple AWS Elastic Beanstalk Environments as a Group with the EB CLI<a name="ebcli-compose"></a>

-You can use the EB CLI to create groups of environments, each running a separate component of a service\-oriented architecture application by using the `Compose Environments` API\.
+You can use the EB CLI to create groups of environments, each running a separate component of a service\-oriented architecture application\.
+The EB CLI manages such groups by using the [ComposeEnvironments](http://docs.aws.amazon.com/elasticbeanstalk/latest/api/API_ComposeEnvironments.html) API\.

+**Note**
+Environment groups are different than multiple containers in a Multicontainer Docker environment\.
+With environment groups, each component of your application runs in a separate Elastic Beanstalk environment, with its own dedicated set of Amazon EC2 instances\.
+Each component can scale separately\.
+With Multicontainer Docker, you combine several components of an application into a single environment\.
+All components share the same set of Amazon EC2 instances, with each instance running multiple Docker containers\.
+Choose one of these architectures according to your application's needs\.
+For details about Multicontainer Docker, see [Multicontainer Docker Environments](create_deploy_docker_ecs.md)\.

 Organize your application components into the following folder structure: